cnr-isti-vclab/vclib/docs/mesh/containers/face_container.rst

 Face Container
 ==============

-The Face Container class is a container of Faces that can be used in a Mesh data structure.
+The Face Container class is a container of Faces that can be used in a :ref:`Mesh<mesh_documentation>` data structure.

-This class adds a container (vector) of faces to the Mesh, making available the accessors members to the faces, the face number, iterators...
-This class will also take care to add enablers/disablers of the eventual optional components of the face.
+This class adds a container (vector) of faces to the Mesh, making available the accessor members to the faces, the face number, iterators...
+This class will also take care to add enablers/disablers of the eventual :ref:`components_optional_list` of the face.

 FaceContainer Documentation
 ---------------------------